Strategic Project work

 04

-Evaluate and recommend the right technology stack – PIM, CRM, ERP integration approach – based on your actual operational context
+Evaluate and recommend the appropriate technology stack, including PIM, CRM, and ERP integration approaches, based on operational requirements and commercial objectives.

 05